Esthernjoki/delani-studio/README.md

 Contact If you have any question or contributions, please email me at [esthernjoki85@gmail.com]

-License & copyright MIT © Esther Mwangi
+License & copyright MIT ©